 Danielle Smith reminded that if drivers accept the assigned time, “that driving time can contribute to Hours of Service violations” if they were driving more than they were supposed to drive.

 Lastly, it is also important to remember that after the ELD mandate deadline, drivers would be able to use personal conveyance for recording personal drive time.

 LaTonya Mimms reminded that personal conveyance isn’t counted against driving time, but it will be reflected in the electronic logging device.

 She says, “It will show up as a shaded, dotted, or dashed area, and it will be embedded in a driver’s off-duty time.”

 Who Needs ELDs?

 The ELD mandate implementation deadline is December 18, 2017.
-After that, most drivers would require FMCSA-certified electronic logging devices to stay compliant with the final ELD rule.
+After that, most drivers would require FMCSA-registered electronic logging devices to stay compliant with the final ELD rule.

-Note: It is important to remember that the electronic logging devices you use must be FMCSA-certified.
+Note: It is important to remember that the electronic logging devices you use must be FMCSA-registered.
 The FMCSA recently reminded safety inspectors that unregistered ELDs should not be considered ELDs at all.

 To keep it simple, if someone is required to maintain Record of Duty Status (RODS), he will need electronic logging devices.
 There are, however, four major exemptions.